RHS Growing Guides

 Sowing

 Pak choi is easy to sow indoors or outside, in the ground and in large containers.
-Seeds should germinate in about a week and seedlings should grow quickly.
+Seeds germinate in about a week and the seedlings should grow quickly.
 Sow small batches of seeds every few weeks for continuous harvests.

 Pak choi is a cool-season crop, growing best in mild, damp weather in spring/early summer and late summer/autumn.
-Hot or cold temperatures and dry conditions can trigger premature flowering (bolting), especially when growing plants to full size.
-Use cloches or fleece to protect seedlings in spring if temperatures drop.
+Overly hot or cold temperatures and dry conditions can trigger premature flowering (bolting), especially when growing plants to full size.
+Use cloches or biodegradable fleece to protect seedlings in spring if temperatures drop.
 When growing for young salad leaves or in cooler locations, seeds can be sown in summer too.

 Related RHS Guides